 Jailbreaking — analogous to rooting on Google’s Android — is a privilege escalation that allows iOS users to remove software restrictions imposed by Apple, thereby making it possible to bypass the company’s walled garden to add apps and other functions, including those from unofficial app stores.

 The practice, it is to be noted, also voids your device’s warranty, as it’s a violation of Apple‘s End User License Agreement that you agree to every time you purchase a new iPhone.

-Furthermore, due to the inherent security risks involved, Apple has steadily imposed a hardware and software lockdown of its ecosystem and made it deliberately difficult to jailbreak devices.
+Furthermore, the perks come with inherent security risks that, coupled with Apple’s steady hardware and software lockdown of its ecosystem, have made it deliberately difficult to jailbreak devices.

 Over the years, the cat-and-mouse game between Apple and the jailbreaking community has led to the company implementing a lot of popular tweaks out of the box, such as system toggles, lock screen widgets, screen recording, multitasking, and picture-in-picture mode on iPad.